 Q: Keyed or keyless?

-A: Keyed is good for heavy-duty drilling: metal, concrete.
-Keyless is great for quick, lightweight drilling: wood, plastic.
+A: Keyed is suitable for heavy-duty drilling: metal, concrete.
+Keyless is ideal for quick, lightweight drilling in wood and plastic.

 Q: Why would I need an adapter?